evkx/evkx.github.io/content/models/audi/q8_e-tron/Q8_e-tron_edition_Dakar/_index.md

 ## Lights

 You can choose between two types of headlights for the Audi Q8 e-tron edition Dakar.

-The standard headlights use LED Matrix technology.
+- The standard headlights use LED Matrix technology.
 LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually to un-light small areas in front.
-The optional LED Digital Matrix works as LED Matrix but in addition The new digital lighting system offers features that make driving easier and more secure.
+- The optional LED Digital Matrix works as LED Matrix but in addition The new digital lighting system offers features that make driving easier and more secure.
 One major advantage is the lane and orientation lighting for highways, in which the headlights emit a carpet of light up to 50 meters long.
 It brightly illuminates the driver’s current lane and adjusts dynamically during lane changes.
 Dark spots — areas, where the lighting is dimmed — show where the car is positioned in the lane.

-In addition, the standard taillights use LED technology.
+The standard taillights use LED technology.

 {{< sitefiguresized thumb="models/audi/q8_e-tron/q8_e-tron_edition_dakar/headlights_1_st.jpg" title="Audi Q8 e-tron edition Dakar" width="3000" height="2000"  >}}